kristipatishivani/Exno.6-Prompt-Engg/README.md

 Outputs from OpenAI, Cohere, and Hugging Face are printed.

 Similarity score and sentiment analysis provide automated insights on alignment and tone.

-# Result: The corresponding Prompt is executed successfully